Textbook Information

 Buying Textbooks and Course Materials

-Textbooks are available at a variety of on-campus locations, including numerous campus-area bookstores.
+Textbooks are available at a variety of locations on and around campus, including numerous bookstores.

 eTexts and other digital course materials are becoming more and more available to students for a fraction of the cost of printed materials.
 Read more about Engage eTexts.